Should I bring a personal computer to Calvin?

 space between the desktop surface and first shelf = 15 inches

 Repair and Upgrade - Laptops cost more to repair as spare parts are more expensive.

 back to top

 Should I get a Mac or a PC?

 It's really a matter of personal preference.
-CIT supports both as far as assisting with access to wireless (CalvinStudents) and wired (ResNet) internet, recommendations for free antivirus programs, and offering student computer support services.
+CIT supports both as far as assisting with access to wireless and wired internet access, recommendations for free antivirus programs, and offering student computer support services.

 If you do not have a personal preference, it is best to consider the programs you are interested in studying and whether not these programs/departments have their own recommendations for which type of computer to buy.
 Also consider any sales or special promotions like student discounts that might be offered.

 back to top